Drassil/app-framework/README.md

 In this case , however, you need to upload all cordova libraries ( cordova.js and all plugins ) inside your remote website to allow it to communicate with device.

-### webview
+### 2. webview ( recommended for advanced solutions )

 This approach is similar to content-src method, but allow you to create a sort of "boot" process where you can show advanced splashscreens in html5, use the app-framework built-in connection check and many other things.

-You just have to configure conf.json as specified below.
+* You just have to configure conf.json as specified below.

-You still have to load cordova libraries remotely to use device API.
+* You still have to load cordova libraries remotely to use device API and re-implement/import built-in app-framework functions in your remote app if you need.

-### iframe ( recommended )
+### 3. iframe ( recommended for simple, clean and working solutions )

 The recommended way is to use an iframe load type instead.
 It uses a customizable built-in communication system between the local cordova app and the remote web app